Friday, 28 October 2011

-KL as it is known in the region, has transformed itself from absolutely nothing to a gleaming bustling city with modern skycrapers and distinct local flavour.
+KL as it is known in the region, has transformed itself from absolutely nothing to a gleaming city with modern skycrapers and distinct local flavour.

-It is just amazing!
 On the other side of the landscape KLCC park, loom the iconic Petronas Twin Towers and its surroundings.
-I believe it is the most visited spot in the city.
-No wonder, it is just a magnificent work of art.
-I have seen it during the day and admired with the lights during the night.
-Visitors can now whiz all the way up to the observation deck on the 86th floor.
+It is just a magnificent work of art.
+I believe the twin towers is the most visited spot in the city.
+Surrounded by hotels, office buildings, parks and dancing fountainsI have seen it during the day and admired with the lights during the night.
+Sit and enjoy watching.

-After an exciting adventure of the towers, go down and shop as there are too many shops to choose from.
 It is within the Petronas Twin Towers that offer designer men and women clothes and accessories.
-You will not get hungry within the mall as there are a lot of caterers to local and foreign tourists.
+You will not be hungry within the mall as there are restaurants that caters to local and foreign tourists.
+The food is at its best!

 Located at the junction of Jalan Ampang and Jalan P. Ramlee.
 You can access the Mall through Jalan Ampang, Jalan P. Ramlee, and Jalan Kia Peng.

-Hop-On Hop-Off Tour Bus - KL
+Hop-On Hop-Off Tour Bus

 Contact: Email: inquiry@myhoponhopoff.com

-There are plenty of things to explore in KL, from the sacred Batu caves to its colonial architecture, from its boisterous Chinatown section filled with street vendors and night markets, and to its colourful Little India.
 The Petaling Market in Chinatown is special because it is a bargain market that you can find any item under the sun.
 It is best to come and shop at night as it becomes lively as a bustling market from 7:00PM onwards everyday including weekends.
 Some stalls open as early as 8:00AM though.
-Come visit the once regarded as the Bargain Paradise of Kuala Lumpur.
-There are local museums, mosques, temples, and huge mega-malls abound giving visitors plenty of choice of places to go, and things to see, do, and eat.

-Address: Petaling Market - Petaling Street, Kuala Lumpur 50000 Malaysia
+Address: Petaling Market - 37 Jalan Petaling, Kuala Lumpur 50000

 Theme: Local Craft

-Handicraft Shop Complex at Jalan Conlay
+Craft Complex at Jalan Conlay in KL

 What to buy: Buy Batik cloth, shirts and dresses, woodcarving, pottery, silver, and brasswares.